Catastrophic Events in the Complex World: Mathematics & Statistics of extremes in the Age of Machine Learning (26w5651)

 Description

-The Banff International Research Station will host the "Catastrophic events in the complex world: mathematics and statistics of extremes in the age of machine learning" workshop in Banff from August 9 - 14, 2026.
+The Banff International Research Station will host the "Catastrophic Events in the Complex World: Mathematics & Statistics of extremes in the Age of Machine Learning" workshop in Banff from August 9 to August 14, 2026.